dada325/Data_solution/README.md

 | SpinningUp | VPG, PPO, TRPO, DDPG, TD3, SAC | ✔️ | ✔️ | OpenAI Gym | Partial | ❌ | ✔️ |

+For a detailed overview of each library, please refer to the [original article](https://neptune.ai/blog/the-best-tools-for-reinforcement-learning-in-python).

+Conclusion
+The choice of library depends on your specific needs and requirements.
+Some libraries like RL_Coach and RLlib offer a wide range of algorithms and are regularly updated.
+Others like KerasRL and Pyqlearning have limited features but are easy to understand and use.
+TFAgents and Stable Baselines are promising libraries with a great set of algorithms and active development.
+Dopamine and SpinningUp are designed for fast prototyping and are highly customizable.

  1. The Intersection of Reinforcement Learning and other discipline